 Execute a system restore

-- Select the restore point that was created before the 0x8007003B network error occurred, and click Next.
+- Click Next after selecting the restore point created before the 0x8007003B error occurred.

 Frequently Asked Questions